Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Statement of results

 (4) As already mentioned, this equidistribution theorem is essentially Deligne's equidistribution theorem on average for the $\ell$-adic Fourier transform of~$M$ when $G=\Ga$.
 When~$G$ is the multiplicative group (or its non-split form), one obtains (an average version of) Katz's equidistribution theorem~\cite{mellin}.
 In~\cite{katz_elliptic}, Katz proves a similar theorem for elliptic curves.

 (5) The assumption that $G$ is connected arises from the fact that the Lang torsor construction is only applicable in this case.
 For the purpose of equidistribution results, however, one can easily handle a non-connected algebraic group by considering one by one the restrictions to the neutral component of $G$ of the objects $([x\mapsto c^{-1}x]^*M)$, where $c$ runs over representatives of the connected components of~$G$.
-(Note that different connected components might give rise to exponential sums with different distributions.) \end{remark}
+(Note that different connected components might give rise to exponential sums with different distributions.) \end{remarkintro}

-\begin{example} A simple concrete class of examples where we obtain equidistribution statements is the following (in the case when~$G$ is not an abelian variety): assume that~$k=\Ff_p$, and let~$d$ be the dimension of~$G$; then for any non-constant function $f\colon G\to \Aa^1$, there exists a perverse sheaf~$M_f$ such that
+\begin{exampleintro} A simple concrete class of examples where we obtain equidistribution statements is the following (in the case when~$G$ is not an abelian variety): assume that~$k=\Ff_p$, and let~$d$ be the dimension of~$G$; then for any non-constant function $f\colon G\to \Aa^1$, there exists a perverse sheaf~$M_f$ on $G$ with trace functions

 for all~$n\geq 1$ and~$x\in G(\Ff_{p^n})$ (where $e(z)=\exp(2i\pi z)$), so that Theorem~\ref{thm:equidis-thm-intro} shows that the exponential sums